naiyerasif/site/src/content/post/2022/2022-08-25-12-07-11-ctes-are-fantastic.md

 category: "update"
 ---

-I've been a big fan of <abbr title="Common Table Expressions">CTE</abbr>s.
+I've been a big fan of CTEs (Common Table Expressions).
 In many cases, they are easier to reason with.
 They are also faster when the same datasets need to be reused.

 https://www.postgresql.org/docs/current/queries-with.html